isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-october.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-CSP-partners die Microsoft 365 A3/A5- of Windows 10 Enterprise A3/A5-abonnementen voor hun Education-klanten hebben aangeschaft
+CSP-partners die een Microsoft 365 A3/A5 of Windows 10 Enterprise A3/A5-abonnementen voor hun Education-klanten hebben aangeschaft

 ### <a name="details"></a>Details

 Vanaf 1 november 2020 kunnen CSP's die Microsoft 365 A3/A5 of Windows 10 Enterprise A3/A5-abonnementen hebben aangeschaft, hun Education-klanten upgraden van Windows 10 Home naar Windows 10 Education, dat is ontworpen voor zowel onderwijs in het leslokaal als het onderwijs op afstand.

 Vanaf 1 november 2020 Windows 10 Home een in aanmerking komend besturingssysteem voor Education-klanten met een licentie via de Microsoft Cloud-overeenkomst (via CSP).
-Deze geschiktheid, die tot nu toe alleen beschikbaar was in VM-onderwijsprogramma's (Volume Licensing), is ingeschakeld via Microsoft 365-beheerportal.
+Deze geschiktheid, die tot nu toe alleen beschikbaar was in vl-onderwijsprogramma's (Volume Licensing), is ingeschakeld via de Microsoft 365-beheerportal.

 #### <a name="how-the-upgrade-process-works"></a>Hoe het upgradeproces werkt